altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 8 answers!
 The top answer including verification, 38 upvotes, and great content, just what this user needed!

-On top of the 8 answers, there are multiple comments to make sure that the top answer is verified.
+On top of the 8 answers, there are multiple comments to make sure that the top answer is perfect.
 From a fellow Stack Overflow user, to me, there is no way to improve this answer!

 ## So what then?